IBM/serverless-home-automation/README.md

 Once the Raspberry Pi is connected to the circuit, we'll need to install dependencies to allow us to interact with the RF transmitter and receiver.
 This can be accomplished by running the [install_deps.sh](./iot-gateway/install_deps.sh) script.

-The open source libaries that are being installed here are [wiringPi](http://wiringpi.com/) and [433Utils](https://github.com/ninjablocks/433Utils). wiringPi enables applications to read/control the Raspberry Pi’s GPIO pins.
+The open source libraries that are being installed here are [wiringPi](http://wiringpi.com/) and [433Utils](https://github.com/ninjablocks/433Utils). wiringPi enables applications to read/control the Raspberry Pi’s GPIO pins.
 433Utils calls the wiringPi library to transmit and receive messages via the 433MHz frequency.
 In our case, each outlet has a unique RF code to turn power on and off.
 We’ll use one of the wiringPi utilities, titled “RFSniffer” to essentially register each of these unique codes.
 The 433MHz frequency is standard among many common devices such as garage door openers, thermostats, window/door sensors, car keys, etc. So this initial setup is not limited to only controlling power outlets.

 Once the script completes run `gpio readall` to ensure that wiringPi installed successfully.
 The following chart should be displayed.
 <p align="center">